Mjavala/procleos-labs/README.md

 (See js/script.js for more details).

-I USED INLINE SVG FOR RESPONSIVE WEBSITE!
+I USED INLINE SVG FOR RESPONSIVE WEBSITE! \
-Forms is not included in the SVG because it is needed to submit data using https://formspree.io/ to send the email from the user.
+Forms is not included in the SVG so for its responsive, check out the js/responsive.js and css/stylesheet.css.
+Also, https://formspree.io/ used to send the email from the user (Still working on this one).